 All the CO2 flux estimates for this study were calculated on the basis of a 30-min averaging time.
 One interval had to be chosen to allow an intercomparison between different software packages at all.
-It was decided to work with 30-min flux estimates

-25 because this is common practice within CarboEurope-IP.
+It was decided to work with 30min flux estimates because this is common practice within CarboEurope-IP.
 However, there is evidence that a fixed averaging time of 30-min would often lead to a flux bias, usually an underestimation of the total flux during daytime, due to spectral losses in the low-frequency part (Sakai et al., 2001; Finnigan et al., 2003; Foken et al., 2006; Mauder and Foken, 2006b; Mauder et al., 2007a).
+Moreover, the 5-day datasets might be not sufficiently long to obtain statistically significant regression coefficients.
+This could be checked using statistical tests.
+However, this was not part of this software comparison.
+Still, all software producers started with the same datasets, and they should compute the same fluxes if the underlying assumptions are the same.
 This study is therefore only a relative intercomparison to identify differences between software without necessarily aiming at estimating the "true flux" for the ecosystems where the datasets were measured.